-- Although much of our work focuses on those who have been more successful in accumulating wealth, we looked in more depth at the savings motivations and behaviors of Americans across the board.
+- Although much of our work focuses on those who have been more successful in accumulating wealth, we pulled from outside sources to look in more depth at the savings motivations and behaviors of Americans across the board.
 Read more.

 - We were part of the strategic message-building team that helped the Children’s Health Insurance Program (CHIP) succeed in expanding the numbers of eligible people who enrolled to insure their children.
 Read more.